- Search The Registry

-In 1898, he joined the YMCA "young, employed boys" basketball team.
+In 1898, he joined the YMCA's "young, employed boys" basketball team.
 His team was state champion for the four years he played with them.
-In 1902, at the age of 18, he was recruited to join Lowell's Pawtucketville Athletic Club "P.A.C." of the New England Professional Basketball League.
+In 1902, at 18, he was recruited to join Lowell's Pawtucketville Athletic Club "P.A.C." of the New England Professional Basketball League.

 His teammates considered him one of the best double dribblers in the league, which was still legal.
-The team manager hesitated to put Lew in the game, but the local press put pressure on the team to play Lew.
-He got his first chance after a series of injuries to other players resulted in being allowed on court.
+The team manager hesitated to put Lew in the game, but the local press pressured the team to play Lew.
+He got his first chance after a series of injuries to other players resulted in being allowed on the court.

 "Bucky" Lew was a man of courage and perseverance.
 "He didn't talk much about basketball," his daughter told a reporter, "but sometimes, if things weren't going so well for one of us, or if we were having difficult times, he'd talk about how things were for him back then.
 He used his athletic experience to teach us what life was about."
 Lew has never been inducted into the Basketball Hall of Fame.
 His daughter, Phyllis Lew, had been trying to get her father included since the 1970s.